 We recommend starting out with 2 sets of scrubs and 1 lab coat.
 Then as the semester(s) progresses you will be able to assess individually if you need any additional uniforms.

 Uniforms are worn anytime you attend a practicum (i.e. clinical) or lab with the School of Nursing.
-(They are not necessary for your theory classes.)
+(They may be necessary for your theory classes.)
 You may purchase your scrubs from a uniform chain here in the Dallas area called "Uniform World" or any other uniform shop that carries the "Landau" brand names.
 However, "Landau" brand is the only label accepted.
 If you choose to buy your scrubs ahead of time at a different store then it would be wise to hang on to your receipt for returns because the green uniforms are a VERY SPECIFIC HUNTER GREEN.(You may buy white as well.)
 Uniform World will be here during Orientation as a convenience to students (with a 10% discount).
 Please keep your receipts until you're sure everything is a right fit and color.
 See the Uniform Dress Code in our Student Handbook on the Nursing Student Intranet for more information regarding jewelry, nails, etc. (BearID & Password required)

 Lab coat should be white Landaubrand only in style number 3124 for Men and 3155 for Women.
 Shirt sleeves should not extend below the edges of the lab coat sleeve.